The asymmetry of complete and constant width bodies in general normed spaces and the Jung constant: Completeness, Minkowski asymmetry, and Banach-Mazur distance

-With the same arguments one can also show that property (B) does not even hold for $n\ge 3$ when we restrict to $\ConstW$ choosing instead of $T^+$ and $T^*$ two different completions of $T$ (such as the two 3-dimensional Meissner bodies in $\E^3$ -- see \cite{BF} for a detailed construction and basic properties -- or their bodies of evolution in higher dimensions).
+With the same arguments one can also show that property (B) does not even hold for $n\ge 3$ when we restrict to $\ConstW$ choosing instead of $T^+$ and $T^*$ two different completions of $T$ (such as the two 3-dimensional Meissner bodies in $\E^3$ or their bodies of evolution in higher dimensions).
 In 2-space, the Reuleaux triangle is the unique completions of $T$, but one may easily do the counterproof as above with two less asymmetric bodies of constant width. \end{rem}